Sh-algammal/Mixture-of-Agents/README.md

 ---

-# ▶️ Run the Application
+# ▶️ Running the Application

 ```
 streamlit run mixture-of-agents.py
 ```

-سيظهر التطبيق على الرابط:
+The app will open automatically at:

 ```
 http://localhost:8501